esovetkin/jbs/README.md

 }
 ```

 `with` imports values used in the execution block.
 Scalars run once, lists and tuples run once per element, tables and dictionaries expose columns, and table projections use quoted column names, such as `with cases["x"]`.
+Table projection keeps the selected variables' original index space: it removes dimensions not named in the projection, but it does not remove duplicated values that came from distinct input positions.
 Add `as <name>` to rename a single imported variable at the step boundary, for example `with cases["very_long_column"] as short`; only the alias is visible to `fsub` and the shell block.

 The `after` keyword declares step dependencies.
 A dependent step can inherit visible variables from predecessor steps.
 The runner respects the dependency tree and concurrency limits.

 `nproc` controls how many workpackages can run simultaneously for one execution step. `jbs_nproc` controls the total number of simultaneous workpackages across all execution steps.

-`fsub` copies a template file into each workpackage directory, preserves its regular permission bits, and applies regular-expression substitutions with the step's visible variables before `run.sh` starts.
+`fsub` copies a template file into each workpackage directory, preserves its regular file permission bits, and applies regular-expression substitutions with the step's visible variables before `run.sh` starts.
 Pattern keys support the same `%d`, `%f`, `%w`, and `%%` shortcuts used by `analyse` patterns.

 Executing the script produces the following directory structure: